Knaster–Kuratowski fan

 In topology, a branch of mathematics, the Knaster-Kuratowski fan (named after Polish mathematicians Bronisław Knaster and Kazimierz Kuratowski) is a specific connected topological space with the property that the removal of a single point makes it totally disconnected.
-It is also known as Cantor's leaky tent or Cantor's teepee (after Georg Cantor), depending on if the apex is absent or present, respectively.
+It is also known as Cantor's leaky tent (after Georg Cantor).

+The same space with the apex point removed is called the punctured Knaster-Kuratowski fan or Cantor's teepee.

 Construction

 To construct the fan start with the Cantor set which we will call $C$ along the x axis and a point at $\left(\tfrac1{2},\tfrac1{2}\right)$ which we will call $p$.
 Join every point in $C$ to $p$ with a straight line.
 We now have a set that is connected and becomes disconnected if we remove $p$.

 To make the set totally disconnected when we remove $p$ we need to remove more points.
 If we look at how the Cantor set $C$ was constructed we see that some points in $C$ like $\tfrac1{3}$ or 1 were the endpoints of intervals we removed when constructing it and others like $\tfrac1{4}$ are not.
 We use this to decide which of the points we remove from every line.
 If the point at the bottom of a line (which will be part of $C$) is one of the points that was an end point of an interval we remove all coordinates with irrational y coordinates.
 Otherwise we remove all points on the line with rational y coordinates.
 This set is the Knaster–Kuratowski fan.